AI-IoT-Lab/Mix-BEATS/README.md

 - 📉 **Superior zero-shot performance**—even better than fine-tuned models in many cases.
 - 🪶 **Extreme parameter efficiency**—outperforming models 10–100× larger.
 - ⚙️ **Deployment-ready architecture**—ideal for edge, mobile, and CPU-constrained environments.

-> 📁 Visualizations, training logs, and reproducible scripts for these experiments are included in the `/experiments/` and `/figures/` folders.

 ---